What's a Comfort Height Toilet?

 When the going gets tough, the tough get comfort height toilets.

 The taller seat simply makes it easier to sit down and stand up.
-The higher seat alleviates discomfort that comes from squatting down and cocking the knees out to the sides.
-A comfort height toilet is especially beneficial for taller people, seniors and anyone with knee or back pain.
+The higher seat alleviates the discomfort that comes from squatting down and cocking the knees out to the sides.
+A comfortable height toilet is especially beneficial for taller people, seniors, and anyone with knee or back pain.

-Comfort height toilets are required in handicap bathrooms and are ADA compliant.
+Comfort-height toilets are required in handicapped bathrooms and are ADA-compliant.